 The Single Discount Rate (SDR) is equivalent to applying these two rates to the benefits that are projected to be paid during the different time periods.
-The SDR reflects (1) the long-term expected rate of return on pension plan investments (during the period in which the fiduciary net position is projected to be sufficient to pay benefits) and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).
+The SDR reflects: (1) the long-term expected rate of return on pension plan investments (during the period in which the fiduciary net position is projected to be sufficient to pay benefits); and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).

-For the purpose of this valuation, the expected rate of return on pension plan investments is 7.75%; the municipal bond rate is 3.56%; and the resulting SDR is 7.75%.
+For the purpose of this valuation, the expected rate of return on pension plan investments is 7.25%; the municipal bond rate is 3.13%; and the resulting SDR is 7.25%.

 The City of Royal Oak Retirement System has a long history of adhering to a funding policy with actuarially determined contributions.
 In addition, the City has a history of fully contributing the actuarially determined contributions to the fund.
-As a result, the Single Discount Rate is the expected rate of return on pension plan investments (7.75%) and projections have been excluded from this report.
+Based on the System's current funding policy and the City's practice of contributing 100% of the recommended contribution, it is the opinion of the actuaries that the Plan Fiduciary Net Position is sufficient to make all future projected benefit payments, assuming all other assumptions are realized.
+As a result, the Single Discount Rate is the expected rate of return on pension plan investments (7.25%) and projections have been excluded from this report.